sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 ## 1.2 Auto-Mitigating

-### 1.2.1 Container auto-restart related to crash of critical process
+### 1.2.1 Restarting Docker Container per Crash of Critical Process
 This feature demonstrated docker container can be automatically shut down and restarted if one of critical processes running in docker container exits unexpectedly.
 Restarting the entire docker container ensures that configuration is reloaded and all processes in